marzban2030/pico-examples/README.md

 If your system has multicore CPU use "make -jN" command (Which N is a number between 1 and 2×number of CPU cores) instead of "make" command to compiling faster at last line.
 For example: Use "make -j12" command at a system with an Octa-core CPU.
 Above commands will take about an hour to be completed.

 After running above commands find and choose desired ".uf2" file and place it into a flash memory.
-Then plug it into Raspberry PI Pico and enjoy it!
+Then plug it into Raspberry PI Pico microUSB port and enjoy it!

 ### First  Examples